KOPE

 Results

-Two completely different and fully working activities inside KOPE Construct, supported the clients with their adoption and implementation, as well as providing insight into the future platform roadmap of requirements.
+Two completely different and fully working activities inside KOPE, supported the clients with their adoption and implementation, as well as providing insight into the future platform roadmap of requirements.

 The manufacturers received access to an innovative platform that reduced the estimation times and KOPE learned reciprocally about a new offsite system in depth.